Mizo literature

 Mizo literature is the literature written in Mizo ṭawng, the principal language of the Mizo peoples, which has both written and oral traditions.
 It has undergone a considerable change in the 20th century.
 The language developed mainly from the Lushai language, with significant influence from Pawi language, Paite language and Hmar language, especially at the literary level.
-All Mizo languages such as Pawi language, Paite language etc. remained unwritten until the beginning of the twentieth century.
-However, there was unwritten secular literature in the form of folktales, war chants etc. passed down from one generation to another.
-And there was rich religious literature in the form of sacerdotal chants.
-These are the chants used by the two types of priests, namely Bawlpu and Sadâwt.
-This article is about the written literature.

 Pre-Christianisation period

 This period of Mizo (written) literature usually refers to the period between 1860 and 1894.
 Although the Mizo alphabet proper was created around May 1894, written Mizo literature can be said to start from the publication of Progressive Colloquial Exercises in the Lushai Dialect by Thangliana (which is the Mizo name of Thomas Herbert Lewin) in 1874.
 In this book he wrote down two Mizo folktales Chemtatrawta and Lalruanga leh Kungawrhi with their English translations, and included some Mizo words with their English meaning.
-Along with Sir George Campbell, G.H.
-Damant, R.G.
-Woodthorpe etc., other employees of the British East India Company, Thangliana also studied Mizo culture and language, producing important works.

 Early period

 This is the period between 1894 and 1920, when most of the literary work was produced by the missionaries.
 Mizo alphabet was created in 1894, and schools were established soon after the creation of Mizo alphabet.
 On 22 October 1896 the first Mizo language book was published under the title Mizo Zir Tir Bu (lit.
 Mizo primer).
 This was a book on Christian religion and morality based on Christianity.

 The two Christian missionaries J.H.
 Lorrain (Pu Buanga) and F.W.
 Savidge (Sap Upa) started translating the book of gospel according to Luke on 21 August 1895.
 They went on to translate the gospel according to John, and the two books were printed and published in 1898.
 Other books were also translated soon after.
 Some of the most well-known books published during this period were: